vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Verify that in the next epoch the 4 ersatz validators are demoted to pending
     - Two epochs later, change `network.validators.ersatz.multipleOfTendermintValidators` to 0.5
     - Verify that in the next epoch the 2 pending validators are promoted to ersatz
-    - Verify that in the last epoch, no demotions/promotions happen and the number of Ertsatzvalidators stays at 2
+    - Verify that in the last epoch, no demotions/promotions happen and the number of Ersatz validators stays at 2
 1. Number of Ersatz Validators oddly defined (<a name="0069-VCBS-056" href="#0069-VCBS-056">0069-VCBS-056</a>)d
     - Set the factor to 0.00000000000000000000000000000000000000001
     - Verify that all Validators round it the same way, and that there are no Ersatz validators